Paopun20/PyNES.Emulator/README.md

 7. When prompted by the emulator, choose a `.nes` ROM file to load and play.

+> Tip: You can pass the `--debug` flag when running `main.py` to enable debug logging, but DON'T USE `--realdebug` FLAG, IT WILL SPAM LOG FILE WITH TOO MUCH DATA.

+> Advance Tip:

+> Additional Tip: If you encounter issues with missing dependencies, ensure all required packages are installed as per the `requirements.txt` file.

 ## Controls

 | NES Button | Keyboard    | Xbox Controller | PS4/PS5 Controller | Switch Pro Controller |